Kbr85/PeptideSearchTools/Readme.md

 process to just [downloading]('https://github.com/Kbr85/PeptideSearchTools/releases') the files and double clicking on the executable.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Author

-Kenny Bravo Rodriguez
+Kenny Bravo Rodriguez (kenny.bravorodriguez@mpi-dortmund.mpg.de)

 ## Copyright

-Copyright (c) 2020 Max Planck Institute of Molecular Physiology
+Copyright (c) 2019 Max Planck Institute of Molecular Physiology

 ## License
 [GPL-3]('https://www.gnu.org/licenses/gpl-3.0.en.html')